asxan/bash-validation/README.md

-# bash-validation
+## bash-validation

-It is repository for bash validation projects
+##_It is python and bash scripts for validating bash scripts and creating output for sending by mail_